sianderson/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Stephanie is a Ph.D. candidate who derives stories from data.
-For her doctoral dissertation, she examined phytoplankton ecology and the abiotic factors that shape microbial communities.
-She employed experimental, molecular, and modeling approaches to investigate the role of environmental variables, such as temperature and nutrients, in phytoplankton physiology, community structure, and biogeography.
+I am an microbial ecologist who derives stories from data.
+For my doctoral dissertation with <a href="https://web.uri.edu/rynearson-lab/">Dr. Tatiana Rynearson</a>, I examined the abiotic factors that shape phytoplankton communities.
+I employed experimental, molecular, and modeling approaches to investigate the role of temperature in driving phytoplankton physiology, community structure, and biogeography.